We focus on ten societal areas.

 TNO offers you the chance to do groundbreaking work and help customers and society with innovative, practical and smart solutions.

-The RCA was signed in Singapore by Professor Subodh Mhaisalkar, Director of the Energy Research Institute @ NTU, and Peter van Hooft, Director of the TNO representation in Singapore.
+The RCA was signed in Singapore by Professor Subodh Mhaisalkar, Director of the Energy Research Institute @ NTU, and Peter van Hooft, Director of the TNO Singapore office.
 The signing ceremony was witnessed by Mrs. Margriet Vonno, the Ambassador of Embassy of the Kingdom of the Netherlands, Niels de Boer, Program Director CETRAN and Mr. Wim Nagtegaal, Member of the Board and Chief Operations Officer TNO.

 Singapore has expressed its ambitions to become the world’s first Smart Nation.
 Autonomous Vehicles are a key element in this strategy, leading to safer roads, less congestion, a reduction of emissions and a lower dependency on the availability of qualified resources.
 With the expected introduction of autonomous vehicles in Singapore, it is essential to develop test scenarios for a safe deployment of AV’s on public roads.